sean-d-sullivan

 Biography

 Sean D. Sullivan, BScPharm, MSc, PhD, is a Professor, School of Pharmacy and Visiting Professor, London School of Economics and Political Science.
 He holds a joint appointment as Professor of Health Services, School of Public Health.
-He holds adjunct appointments in the School of Medicine and the Public Health Sciences Division at the Fred Hutchinson Cancer Research Center.
 Dr. Sullivan was Dean of the School of Pharmacy from 2014 to 2022.

 He completed training in pharmacy at Oregon State University in 1983, obtained a master’s degree at the University of Texas in 1986 and a PhD in health economics and policy at the University of California, Berkeley in 1992.